dominicnearn/OpenAI-API-Wrapper-Documentation/README.md

     });
     if (response.ok) {
         let apiResponse = await response.text();
-        console.log(apiResponse); // The default is to log the response.
-The response will always respond with a string.
-Nev }
+        console.log(apiResponse); // The wrapper will always respond with a plain-text string.
+    }
 };
 ```